 - Seasonal fruit, an assortment of fresh-cut fruit

 Like Etihad, the Emirates A380 offers an onboard shower in its First Class cabin.
-There are two showers (with heated floors!) at the front of the upper deck, each one of them located in one of the two spacious First Class lavatories.
+There are two showers (with heated floors!) at the front of the upper deck, each of them located in one of the two spacious First Class lavatories.
 It’s quite surreal to indulge in a refreshing and rejuvenating shower at 40,000ft, using Bvlgari toiletries and Timeless Spa products.
-Each First Class passenger can shower once per flight, getting five minutes of water when showering (although you can turn the shower on and off as often as you want) and you can see more pictures in my separate picture review of the Emirates A380 First Class shower suite.
+Each First Class passenger can shower once per flight, getting five minutes of water when showering (although you can turn the shower on and off as often as you want).
+You can see more pictures in my separate picture review of the Emirates A380 First Class shower suite.

 5. Qatar Airways

 Qatar Airways First Class on the A380 is one of the best.
 The intimate cabin has a very airy and spacious feel because it does not have completely enclosed suites like on the A380s of Emirates Business Class and Etihad First Class Apartments.